NETWAYS/jenkins-training/Beispiel/09_triggered.md

 * `Build periodically`
   - Starts the job following a cron-like schedule
 * `Poll SCM`
-  - Periodically polls a SCM and starts the build when there are changes
+  - Periodically polls an SCM and starts the build when there are changes

 ~~~SECTION:notes~~~